Our Process and Outcomes

 1. Invited and confirmed key campus stakeholders to serve on the steering committee

-Ann Cudd (President and chair) and Lindsey Wilkinson (Faculty Senate Presiding Officer and co-chair) invited and convened the Strategic Planning Steering Committee in October 2023.
-Four work groups were created to focus on (1) affirming our mission, vision, and values; (2) analyzing the external market; (3) differentiating our unique value proposition; and (4) defining PSU in 2030 and key milestones.
+Ann Cudd (President and committee chair) and Lindsey Wilkinson (Faculty Senate Presiding Officer and committee co-chair) invited and convened the Strategic Planning Steering Committee in October 2023.
+Four work groups were created to focus on affirming our mission, vision, and values; analyzing the external market; differentiating our unique value proposition and defining PSU in 2030.

-Review the meeting notes and slides for academic year 23-24 to gain insight into the meeting objectives and discussions.
+Review the steering committee meeting notes and slides for academic year 23-24 to gain insight into the meeting objectives and discussions.

 2. Carried out team learning to build cultural competency and advance equity

-The Vice President of Global Diversity and Inclusion, Ame Lambert, guided the steering committee through personal and group training and reflection to ensure equity is held at the center of the strategic planning process.
+Vice President of Global Diversity and Inclusion, Ame Lambert, guided the steering committee through personal and group training and reflection to ensure equity was held at the center of the strategic planning process.

 3. Guided the strategic planning team to live out PSU’s values throughout the planning process